Forms and Registration

 Are there fees?

-Because these resources belong to all of Alaska's citizens, fees are charged to ensure that the citizens share in the benefits of the commercial use of their resources.
-There is $100 application fee and per unit fees that apply in addition.
-The fee schedule for NTFPs may be found in the Limited Non-Timber Forest Products Commercial Harvest Permit.
+Because these resources belong to all Alaskans, fees are charged to ensure that the citizens share in the benefits of the commercial use of their resources.
+Commercial users pay a $160 application fee and minimum permit fee.
+If harvest levels exceed $160, then per unit fees that apply in addition.
+The fee schedule for NTFPs may be found in the Limited Non-Timber Forest Products Commercial Harvest Permit and 11 AAC 05.150.

 - Be sure that you can identify the product that you are harvesting.
 Some plants can never be harvested because they are rare, endangered, or sensitive to harvest in other ways.
 Other plants are poisonous and may resemble edible species.